MrCool-07/aptech-php-training/ADI-KOTKAR_PHP/Notes.md

     - switch statement : switch(variable){ case '': echo.....break; case '':...........default: .....}

 # New Features in PHP 7 (compared to PHP 5) - refer from *PHP DOCUMENTATION*, *TUTORIALSPOINT*
-1. intdiv() : checks whether two values are divisible or not.
+1. intdiv() : has two parameters, checks whether two values are divisible or not.
 2. spaceship operator : "<=>" used for comparing two values. eg. 1<=>2 returns -1
 3. NULL coalescing opertaor : similar to ternary operator
 4. Scalar type declaration : 1- coercive=> not required to mention datatypes,